yuvrajsab/Simple-Laravel-Blog/README.md

 ```
 5. run "php artisan migrate" command in project folder
 > Simple-Laravel-Blog/php artisan migrate

-If you are not using XAMPP, LAMP or WAMP then,

 6. run "php artisan serve" command for starting development server.
 > Simple-Laravel-Blog/php artisan serve